-The ECL model factors in forward-looking macro-economic risk inputs (common to both Corporate and Retail Credits) such as Gross Domestic Product (GDP), Interest Rate (IR), and Unemployment Rate (UR).
+The ECL model factors in forward-looking macro-economic risk inputs (common to both Corporate and Retail Credits) such as Gross Domestic Product (GDP), Price to Earnings Ratio (PER) and Unemployment Rate (UR).
 The ECL model parameters are updated on an annual basis.
 Adjustments are based on forecasted performance of next 3 years, benchmarked to the past 5-year average.
-PD parameters can be adjusted based on data from reliable source agencies (e.g. Moody's, IMF).
+PD parameters can be adjusted based on data from reliable source agencies (e.g., Moody's, IMF).